-Does the credit regime address business purpose declarations (BPDs) being used as an avoidance mechanism?
+Does the credit legislation address business purpose declarations (BPDs) being used as an avoidance mechanism?

 The National Credit Act and National Credit Code do not apply to business loans.
 This can create incentives for false declarations that state that a loan is for business purposes (and therefore should be unregulated).

-The credit legislation provides that a BPD is ineffective where:
+The credit legislation states that a BPD is ineffective where: